|

 provide members with information from their own particular leagues, but also to

 encourage sociability on a national scale.
-2.1.3.2 People
+Sociability

 in online communities is achieved by looking primarily at the requirements of